 -The railroad arrived in 1851.
 A connecting line to Cannelton, Pittsburgh, Lisbon and Western was built in 1852.

--The town was unnamed through 1854 and someone suggested that Galilee in the Bible land was beyond Jordan, and then the village could be named New Galilee.
+-The town was unnamed through 1854.
+Someone then suggested that since Galilee in the Bible land was beyond Jordan then the village could be named New Galilee.

 -The Union Hotel used to be located at the railroad crossing.